- Library Hours

 Does it cost to scan documents at the library?

-No. You can scan as many documents as you need on the computer and scanner next to the reference desk.
+No. You can scan as many documents as you need on the computer and scanner next to the reference desk or in the library computer lab.
 Staff is available to help you if you are not sure what to do.

 Is color copying available at the library?